 We ask that you follow these rules for the safety and enjoyment of all hikers and in order to least disturb the environment.
-Cycling, skiing and snowboarding are prohibited on the trails.
+Cycling, skiing and snowboarding are prohibited in the park.
 We aim to minimise soil compaction, rutting, accelerated erosion, widening of trails that deteriorate the natural environment, and the possibility of collision with hikers by prohibiting these activities.

 Keep Your Dog on a Leash